The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 - Shape the dough into a ball and add to a large bowl.
 Cover with a tea towel and let rise in a warm place.
 If the dough stays above 80F this will take as little as 40 minutes.

 - Once the dough doubles in size, punch the dough down.
 Place the dough on the counter, lightly flouring if needed, and divide the dough into 2 equal sections.
 Gently pull the dough into a rectangle.
-Fold the top of the dough one third of the way down on top of the dough.
-Then bring one side of the dough to the middle followed by the other side.
 Roll the dough up like a log.
 Pinch the sides of the dough to seal the seams.
 Repeat with the other loaf.
-Or for an easier shaping, roll the dough out into a rectangle the length of the bread pan.
-Roll the dough up like a log and pinch the seams together.

-- Bake in a 350℉ degree oven for 35-40 minutes.
-The internal temperature of the loaf should be 190F.
+- Bake in a 350℉ degree oven for 25 minutes or until internal temperature of the loaf is 190℉.
 Once baked remove the loaf from the pan and let it cool on a cooling rack.
 Brush the tops with oil for a softer crust.

 Notes